jamesfwei/ad_detection/README.md

 questions are the posts and the answers are the comments from BaiduTieba.
 These files are used to train a NLP model at MIX.

-_Currently cannot upload baidutieba/ because of slow WiFi_
+_Currently cannot upload baidutieba/ because of slow WiFi._

 ## Overview
 The data is first cleaned by removing lines of "garbage" that weren't useful for